Code-Institute-Submissions/shake-n-stir/README.md

 ## Acknowledgements

-* I would like to thank my mentor Aaron Sinnott for his continuous support and feedback.
+* I would like to thank my mentor Aaron Sinnott for his continuous support, encouragement, and feedback.
 * I would like to thank the Tutors at Code Institute for their support and patience.
 * I would like to thank the Code Institute Slack community for assistance and support in understanding JavaScript.